GYatesIII/SimpleTwit/readme.txt

 = 1.1.1 =
 Bugfixes:

-* Fixing styling errors on the readme.txt
+* Fixed styling errors in the readme.txt

 = 1.1.0 =
 New Features: